-If your children love animals then there are some stonking Devon zoos and wildlife experiences here.
+If your children love animals then there are some stonking Devon zoos and wildlife parks here.
 All play an important part in conversation and protection of endangered and rare creatures.
-So they are also an educational Devon day out for the whole family.
+So they are also an educational day out in the South West of England for the whole family.

 If you’d like a rare glimpse of some of Britain’s native animals in their natural habitats then head to Wildwood Escot at Ottery St Mary in East Devon.